VincentMelia/webapi2.2.example/README.md

 - compiled-osx - seems to work on OSX
 - compiled-win - used to work until yesterday.
 Now it builds perfectly but the publish fails.
 Working on it.

+### Other
+As this was based off the in-memory provider, I always found it easier to implement primary keys as GUIDs.

 [1]:	postsharp.net
 [2]:	llblgen.com "LLBLGEN Pro"
 [3]:	https://github.com/JeremySkinner/FluentValidation